 The B.S. in Emergency Management can be combined with a pre-professional program (pre-medicine or other similar programs).
-Pre-professional students are encouraged to work with the Emergency Management advisor and pre-professional advisor; sample four-year curriculum plans are available at the Nursing and Emergency Management Department.
+Students interested in this option should select the BIOL 111+112+113 sequence and should plan to take additional science cognates such as the ones listed below.
+Pre-professional students are encouraged to work with the Emergency Management advisor; sample four-year curriculum plans are available at the Nursing and Health Sciences Department.